gram-ai/capsule-networks/README.md

 Paper written by Sara Sabour, Nicholas Frosst, and Geoffrey E. Hinton.
 For more information, please check out the paper [here](https://arxiv.org/abs/1710.09829).

-__Note__: Affine-transformations for the data augmentation stage have not been implemented yet.
-This implementation only provides an efficient implementation for the dynamic routing procedure, example CapsNet architecture, and squashing functions mentioned in the paper.

 ## Requirements

 * Python 3